yeoldegrove/osism.github.io/docs/guides/upgrade-guides/network.md

 ```
 osism apply -a pull openvswitch
-osism apply openvswitch
+osism apply -a upgrade openvswitch
 ```

 ## OVN

-Before the deployment of OVN, the deployment of Open vSwitch must already have been done.
+Before the upgrade of OVN, the upgrade of Open vSwitch must already have been done.

 ```
 osism apply -a pull ovn
-osism apply ovn
+osism apply -a upgrade ovn
 ```